spoonapps/docs/doc/reference/commands/build.md

 ## build

 The `build` command is used to automate the creation of images.
-The build command can build images from a **.me** build script or a **.xappl** configuration file.
+The build command can build images from a Spoonscript or a **.xappl** configuration file.

-If you wish to build from an existing container, use the `commit` command.
+To build from an existing container, use the `commit` command.

-For more information on **.me** files, see [Build scripts](TODO: add link).

-For more information on **.xappl** files, see [XAPPL file format](TODO: add link).

-#### Using .me Scripts
+#### Using Spoonscripts

-A **.me** script is simply a list of instructions that the Spoon IDE will follow to create a container.
-After the last instruction in a script, the Spoon IDE will automatically run `spoon commit` on the recently created container, creating a new image.
+A **.me** script is a list of instructions that `spoon` will follow to create a container.
+After the last instruction in a script, `spoon` will automatically run `spoon commit` on the recently created container, creating a new image.

 When building from a **.me** script, the Spoon IDE will take the following steps:

-1. Create an empty container from all of the base images specified in the `FROM` instruction -- this is equivalent to `spoon run <image>`
+1. Create an empty container from all of the base images specified in the `from` instruction -- this is equivalent to `spoon run <image>`
 2. Perform any subsequent instructions in the newly created container
 3. After the last instruction, stop the container
 4. Commit the stopped container